British Rail Class 41 (Warship Class)

-The British Rail Class 41 diesel-hydraulic locomotives were built by the North British Locomotive Company in Glasgow during 1957 and 1958.
+The British Rail Class 41, originally known as the D600 Class, were diesel-hydraulic locomotives built by the North British Locomotive Company in Glasgow during 1957 and 1958.
 Although they were withdrawn before TOPS was introduced, British Rail classified them as Class 41.
 All were named after Royal Navy vessels, hence the nameplates each bore a subtitle "Warship Class".

 History

-The fleet was ordered by the British Transport Commission as direct comparison with the British Rail Class 40, and were not actually wanted by the Western Region, who preferred their production fleet of D800 Warships.
+The fleet was ordered by the British Transport Commission (BTC) as direct comparison with the British Rail Class 40, and were not actually wanted by the Western Region, who preferred their production fleet of D800 Warships.
 The D600s were the result of power politics within the BTC and the WR: the former was unwilling to sanction radical, stressed-skin lightweight construction locomotives at the time, while the latter was equally insistent that at least some of the new Type 4 power range locomotives on order be equipped with hydraulic transmission.
 They were much heavier than production Warships (almost 120 LT compared to 80 LT) and can be regarded as standard 1950s British design diesel locomotives that just happened to contain two lightweight, high-revving diesel engines coupled to hydraulic transmissions rather than one large, slow-revving diesel engine and electrical generator set.
 For this reason they were practically obsolete in design terms before they had left the drawing board.